eepdev/vaults/boosted_vaults.md

 * QI/MAI

 # Dfyn
-* All Dfyn vaults are boosted.
+* All Dfyn-paired vaults are boosted.